uttamkr2002/Metrics/README.md

 # client

-1> Fetch the Data from OS using gopsUtil Package
+1> Fetch the Data from OS using gopsUtil Package.

 2> Store the data in DB

 # Create Table in PostGreSQl